-There are times, when sharing files using email as attachment is not possible, and then one of the best ways is to put those files in a FTP server.
+There are times when sharing files using email as attachments are not possible, and then one of the best ways is to put those files in an FTP server.
 Of course, it is even better to put all of them in a zip file, but what if this is not possible?

 So, if you have a full folder structure you need to download using some recursive download tool, you have some options, one of them is gftp which is a graphic ftp client, but here we will discuss how to do this using the command line of Linux.

 Using ncftpget to recursively download files and folders from FTP